david-ricardo-castro/xmas-invaders/README.md

     ```

 ## How to Play
+## How to Play

 1. Open the game in your browser and press the start button.
 2. Use the arrow keys to move your character.
 3. Press the spacebar to shoot.
 4. Defend against waves of holiday invaders and try to achieve the highest score!

+On small screens (mobile phones), the game can be played with touch buttons that appear at the bottom.

 ## Contributing